 Church of the Ascension, Jerusalem: the rock where Prophet Jesus ascended into heaven

 The façade of the Dome of the Rock featured a Syrian building system influence, where the dome was made with two wooden frames; one inside the other to allow a light structure and provide heat insulation.
-The exterior mosaics of the Dome of the Rock was deteriorated, but it was repaired during the Mamluk period.
+The exterior mosaics of the Dome of the Rock were deteriorated, but it was repaired during the Mamluk period.
 In 1545, Suleyman the Magnificent, the Ottoman Sultan, covered the exterior walls with blue mosaic and ceramic tiles.
 The walls and arcades were also adorned with inscription from the Koran.
 In 1956, the Dome of the Rock had undergone a major restoration.
 Today, the Dome of the Rock is considered as the oldest surviving Islamic monument and represents the crowning glory of Islamic architecture.

 Dome of the Rock: Exterior Decoration with inscriptions from the Koran